 Sh.
 Venkatesh Nayak vs M/O Home Affairs on 8 December, 2009 heard before the Central Information Commission

-The backdrop The roll of the RTI dice:
+The roll of the RTI dice:

 The Appellant(Mr. Venkatesh Nayak) through the RTI application(dated 15.01.2009) sought from the CPIO(Central Public Information Officer), Deputy Secretary (IS-II) Ministry of Home Affairs the following information:-